Tomatillo Elk Verde Stew

 • 2 cloves garlic, minced

-Lightly season the elk with kosher salt.
-Heat oil in a large skillet or dutch oven over medium heat.
-When the oil is hot, add the elk and brown on all sides.
-You may need to do this in batches.
-Remove and set aside when done.
+• Lightly season the elk with granulated garlic powder and kosher salt.
+Heat the canola oil in a large skillet or Dutch oven over medium heat.
+Once hot, brown the elk on all sides, working in batches if needed.
+Remove the meat and set aside.

-Garnish with sour cream, crumbled cotija cheese and avocado slices.
-Serve with tortilla chips or warm flour tortillas. ~Enjoy!
+• Garnish with sour cream, crumbled cotija cheese, and avocado slices.
+Serve with tortilla chips or warm flour tortillas.

 Join the Conversation